lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROVIDE-INJECT.md

 ______

 In this section we discuss a pair of functions, `provide` and `inject`.
 These facilitate *dependency injection* in Vue.
-This feature was available in Vue 2.
+This feature was available in Vue 2, but in a different fashion.
 In Vue 2, it was common to attach global variables to this Vue prototype and access them via the `this.$`.
 A common example of this is `this.$router` or `this.$store`.
 For this reason, `provide` and `inject` were not as commonly used.
 With Vue 3 and the Composition API discouraging mutating the global Vue prototype, dependency injection with `provide` and `inject` is more common.

 Instead of providing a toy example, we will see a real use case by building a simple store (like Vuex) and making it available via a `useStore` composable.
 This will use `provide` and `inject` under the hood.
 There are other ways to implement a `useStore` function, for example simply importing and exporting a global singleton.
 We will see why `provide` and `inject` are a better way of sharing a global variable.